This Post was Co-Written By Cynthia McDonald

-Not Eligible. – Whatever they do in Togo – have you EVER heard of any Native Black American running, shaping, deciding, or influencing anything in Togo?
+Not Eligible. – Whatever they do in Togo – have you EVER heard of any Black American running, shaping, deciding, or influencing anything in Togo?
 No?
 But a Togolesian can boat, fly, or swim in and shape OUR reparations?

 That is Mind Boggling.

 And The NAARC/N’COBRA Axis have a whole lot of folks running around with names like – Mashariki Jywanza, Subabu Shabaka, Jumoke Ifetayo, Kibibi Tyehimba, and Njere Alghanee.
 Are these people Americans?
 Because we hear drums.
-Do these names sound like folks you would seriously trust to shape Native Black American reparations policy?
+Do these names sound like folks you would seriously trust to shape Foundational Black American reparations policy?
 Would you?
 Where is Laquisha Thompson, Tyrone Washington, and Shaquanna Brown?
 We want our folks on this.
 OK?

 We would trust “Laquisha” to craft a proper reparations program with more confidence than the insertive foreigners and “Shabaka” types of questionable provenance listed above.
 There were no people with non-American birthplaces or “Shabaka” type surnames facing Bull Connor’s dogs and fire hoses.
 Where?
 Folks with “Jywanza” type surnames were nowhere to be found in the middle of the Montgomery Bus Boycott.
 Nowhere.
 And still looking.

 They were not enslaved Here.
 They were not Reconstructively reneged Here.
 They did not absorb Jim Crow Here.
 Never got Redlined Here.
 Never denied rightful access to their GI Bill Here.
 Never got brutalized in a sundown town Here.
 Never raped by racists Here.
 Never suffered a community burndown Here.
 Never lived through a government-abetted massacre Here.
 Never lynched Here.